Anti-Microbial Fabric Finishes: How Silver and Copper Fight Bacteria

 - BioMaster: Combined silver and phosphorus-based system offering enhanced durability and efficacy through synergistic metal combinations

 With proper care, consumers can expect 2–3 years of effective antimicrobial protection — approximately 50–100 wash cycles for quality finishes.
-Importantly, antimicrobial fabric properties are inherent to the fiber itself, not a surface coating that washes away with each cycle; the metals are permanently bonded and provide continuous protection between laundering.
+Antimicrobial fabric properties are inherent to the fiber itself, not a surface coating that washes away with each cycle.
+The metals are permanently bonded and provide continuous protection between laundering.
+One common misconception: “antimicrobial” does not mean “antibacterial-only.”
+Copper-finished fabrics provide additional antifungal and antiviral protection due to their ROS mechanism, making copper-containing products preferable for healthcare settings, athletic locker rooms, and households with fungal infection concerns.

 For related reading on fabric technology, see our guides to antimicrobial fabric finishes in the complete fabric finishing series and silver nanoparticles in textiles for nano-technology finishing applications.